-In order to provide you and/or your organisation with legal advice Davidson Chalmers Stewart must process personal data and is the data controller in relation to that personal data.
+In order to provide you and/or your organisation with legal advice Davidson Chalmers Stewart must process personal data.
+Davidson Chalmers Stewart recently became part of Wright, Johnston & Mackenzie LLP and although it is trading as Davidson Chalmers Stewart, Wright, Johnston & Mackenzie is the data controller in relation to that personal data.